First English Civil War: 1642

 In contrast, financing from the London mercantile community and weapons from the Tower enabled Parliament to recruit and equip an army of 20,000, commanded by the Presbyterian Earl of Essex, who left London on 3 September for Northampton.
 Charles relocated to Shrewsbury, further away from London but a key Royalist recruitment centre throughout the war.
 When Essex learned of this, he marched on Worcester, where the first major encounter of the war took place at Powick Bridge on 23 September.
 A relatively minor Royalist victory, it established the reputation of Prince Rupert, whose cavalry gained a psychological edge over their Parliamentarian opponents.

 Although the Royalist army numbered around 15,000, much of the infantry were armed with clubs or scythes, and while better equipped, their opponents were half-trained, poorly disciplined, and with inadequate supplies.
 When Charles headed for London, Essex tried to block his route, and on 23 October the two armies fought a bloody, chaotic, and indecisive battle at Edgehill.

 The Parliamentarian army fell back on London, fighting two inconclusive actions at Brentford and Turnham Green on 12 and 16 November.
-The closest the Royalists came to taking London during the war, they withdrew to Oxford, which now became their capital.
+This proved to be the closest the Royalists came to taking London during the war, and they withdrew to Oxford, which now became their capital.
 Elsewhere, Sir William Waller secured South East England for Parliament, while in December Lord Wilmot captured Marlborough for the Royalists, opening communications between Oxford and their forces at Launceston, Cornwall.